Wooden Overcoats: Production

 The idea of a story involving two competing undertakers arose from discussions between eventual cast members Felix Trench and Tom Crowley.
 Trench shared a lodging in London with writer David K. Barnes, who was looking for a new project.
 The initial idea was to create a short film out of the idea, but the large budget required to do that, and also the increasing popularity of podcasts, meant Wooden Overcoats became an audio project.

 Much of the series was recorded in a repurposed music studio.
 Narration was recorded in an audiobook studio and there were also scenes recorded on-location.

 Wooden Overcoats concluded after four seasons, released between 2015 and 2022.
 A number of live shows were also done at Kings Place in Kings Cross, London, as episodes from the fourth season were released in early 2022.
 The final episode, A Funn Farewell, was released on 31 March 2022.

 A one-off episode was broadcast live from the London Podcast Festival on 7 September 2025 to mark the tenth anniversary of the series.
 Rudyard Ruins Everything was performed in front of a live audience with original cast members Trench, Eyre, Crowley, Baxendale, and Secombe reprising their roles and Alice Osmanski playing the part of Madeleine.
+The story was subsequently recorded and released as a four-episode miniseries, with episodes released daily between 24 and 26 September 2026.

+On 8 July 2026, a new episode, Rudyard On The Moon, was announced.
+The episode was performed live at the London Podcast Festival on 6 September 2026, with the performance also available via an online stream.